ClimateView/transition-element-framework/markdown/3-transition-elements/6-waste/6a-solids/6a1-solid-waste-disposal/6a1-te-03-shift_to_exported_composting_of_organic_waste.md

 sustainability: green
 class: transition
 type: shift
-longName: 'Shift from landfilling organic waste to exported composting of organic waste'
+longName: Shift from landfilling organic waste to exported composting of organic waste
-shortName: 'Exported composting of organic waste'
+shortName: Exported composting of organic waste
-description: 'Shift tonne from solid waste disposal in landfills to exported composting of organic waste in tonne to fulfill the need of waste handling'
+description: Shift tonne from solid waste disposal in landfills to exported composting of organic waste in tonne to fulfill the need of waste handling
 name: shift_to_exported_composting_of_organic_waste
-version: 2.0.0
+version: 2.1.0
 shift: shift_to_exported_composting_of_organic_waste
 unitOfMeasure: tonne
 cohort: